 In self-defense cases, the prosecutors will have the burden to prove the event because both defendant and assault are doubtful.
 In such a case, the prosecutor has to show that the criminal intent was with the assault.
 That is, the defendant threatened or harmed the other person with malice or anger.

 For this, the defense lawyer has to fight in several ways to establish, the force used was not in malice or anger, while it is not intentional.
 Also, the lawyer has to prove the defendant was in danger and he or she has used enough force to stop.

-If you or your beloved one has been arrested with assault, though it is self-defense, then consult a professional defense attorney who has a good experience.
+If you or your beloved one has been arrested with assault, though it is self-defense, then consult a drug possession attorney oconomowoc wi who has a good experience.
 Most self-defense cases are dismissed or dropped off before trial.
 So, research to find a well-experienced attorney and consult immediately before your case comes to trial.